Do you know your government acronyms?

 United States Air Force

 The United States Air Force is one of five branches of the military, headed by Secretary Heather A. Wilson—who reports to Secretary of Defense James Mattis, who reports to President Donald Trump.
-The Air Force was founded in 1907 as part of the Army, becoming independent in 1947 with the passing of the National Security Act.
+The Air Force was founded in 1907 as part of the Army, becoming independent in 1947 with the passage of the National Security Act.

 This federal agency is in charge of foreign assistance to countries that are faced with disaster, poverty, and fledgling democracies.